-Fluorocompounds areone of the important parts of our daily life, concerning alimentation, health care or leisure time as well as the alternative energy sector, which is of an increasing significance in times of limited resources and climate change.
-Due to the strength of the C–F bond, fluorine containing compounds exhibit a high thermal and oxidative stability, low polarity, weak intermolecular interactions and a small surface tension compared to hydrocarbons.
-These beneficial effects are utilized for the development of new compounds with unprecedented properties, e.g. liquid crystals, plastics, dyes, surfactants, membranes, conductive polymers, pharmaceuticals and agrochemicals.
+Fluorocompounds are one of the important parts of our daily life, concerning alimentation, health care, or leisure time as well as the alternative energy sector, which is of an increasing significance in times of limited resources and climate change.
+Due to the strength of the C–F bond, fluorine-containing compounds exhibit high thermal and oxidative stability, low polarity, weak intermolecular interactions, and a small surface tension compared to hydrocarbons.
+These beneficial effects are utilized for the development of new compounds with unprecedented properties, e.g. liquid crystals, plastics, dyes, surfactants, membranes, conductive polymers, pharmaceuticals, and agrochemicals.

 Fluorinated organic compounds have enhanced hydrophobicity and lipophobicity in perfluorinated substances.
-An inverted charge density distribution in fluorinated aromatic compounds, the ring being the centre of positive charge, with respect to the corresponding hydrocarbons.
+An inverted charge density distribution in fluorinated aromatic compounds, the ring is the center of positive charge, with respect to the corresponding hydrocarbons.
 This is a result of the balance between the negative inductive effect and the positive mesomeric effect of the halogen atom.